Shangri-GitHub/ionic-hide-ion-tabs/README.md

 #Instructions
 ##About
 Have you ever noticed a group of friends Playing mobile phone.
 When you click on the button on the mobile phone or ipad, button rock will bring you a new experience, could not help but like click with your fingers.
-#Installation
- - Clone this repo (or fork then clone, if you prefer)
-  - Run `bower install https://github.com/Shangri-GitHub/waggle-and-verification.git --save-dev`

 #Example
 ```javascript
 1)ion-tabs导航